-The John Hopkins approach is very similar to recommended practice for fatigue risk management systems in commercial aviation, which is to establish a Fatigue Safety Action Group (FSAG) with responsibility for coordinating all fatigue risk management activities [36].
+The John Hopkins approach is very similar to recommended best practice for fatigue risk management systems in commercial aviation, which is to establish a Fatigue Safety Action Group (FSAG) with responsibility for coordinating all fatigue risk management activities [2].

-The FSAG should include representatives of all stakeholder groups, with input from other individuals as needed, to ensure that it has appropriate access to scientific, statistical, and medical expertise.
-Inclusion of all stakeholders is an important strategy for promoting engagement with the FSMS.
+The FSAG should include managers with responsibility for the workforce groups covered, representatives of the workforce groups covered, and other expertise as needed (scientific, statistical and medical expertise, etc.).
+Inclusion of all stakeholders is an important strategy for ensuring that the needed range of expertise and experience is represented, as well as for promoting engagement with the FSMS.